Simply LaKita

 LaKita Anderson

-Learn How to Cook Ribeye Steak perfectly each and every time with these simple instructions, a cast-iron skillet, oil, salt, and black pepper.
-Begin on the stovetop and finish in the oven, ready in minutes.
+Learn How to Cook Ribeye Steak perfectly with these simple instructions, a cast-iron skillet, oil, salt, and ground black pepper.

 4.75 from 16 votes